cran/cosa/README.md

 plot(rdd)
 ```

-Specifying `rhots = 0` produces result equivalent to corresponding random assignment design where also `p` can be optimized.
+Specifying `rhots = 0` produces result equivalent to corresponding random assignment design where also `p` can be optimized. `rhots = 0` means there is no relationship between the treatment [random] and the score variable.
+Constrained optimal sample allocation in three-level cluster randomized trial where treatment resides at level 3:

 ```{r}
 # cost constrained - optimize p, n1, n3